Ask Us: COVID-19 vaccination events have required adaptations, brought frustration - Salisbury Post

 “Supply chain is still a serious issue for us,” Harris said, noting that the Rowan Health Department receives an allocation from the state with short notice about the number of doses included.

 Last week, the county vaccinated roughly 800 people through its drive-thru events at a rate of about 150 per hour.
-However, U.S. Census data shows more than 25,400 individuals older than 65 in Rowan County — leaving a lot more vaccine to be desired.
+However, U.S. Census data show more than 25,400 individuals older than 65 in Rowan County — leaving a lot more vaccines to be desired.
 That number doesn’t include frontline and patient-facing health care workers, which adds to the total, Harris said.

 “We are doing everything in our power to make vaccine distribution smooth by offering a drive-thru clinic, which really is the best option for getting as much vaccine out as possible in a short amount of time,” she said.
 “Our biggest hurdle right now is the amount of vaccine we are receiving.
 We have put in requests to the state and are in frequent communication letting them know that our citizens are ready and deserve the opportunity to be vaccinated.”